 - First Description

-Churg-Strauss Syndrome (CSS) is a systemic vasculitis.
+Eosinophilic granulomatosis with polyangiitis (EGP), formerly known as the Churg-Strauss Syndrome , is a systemic vasculitis.
 This disease was first described in 1951 by Dr. Jacob Churg and Dr. Lotte Strauss as a syndrome consisting of “asthma, eosinophilia [an excessive number of eosinophils in the blood], fever, and accompanying vasculitis of various organ systems”.
-CSS shares many of the clinical and pathological features of polyarteritis nodosa (“PAN”, another type of vasculitis).
-Churg and Strauss discovered that the presence of granulomas as well as the abundance of eosinophils distinguished this disease from PAN.
-Another name for Churg-Strauss Syndrome is Allergic granulomatosis.
+EGPA shares many of the clinical and pathological features of polyarteritis nodosa (“PAN”, another type of vasculitis) and granulomatosis with polyangiitis (GPA).
+However, Drs.
+Churg and Strauss discovered that the presence of granulomas as well as the abundance of eosinophils distinguished this disease from PAN and GPA.

-The typical patient with CSS is a middle aged individual with a history of new-onset or newly-worsened asthma.
+The typical patient with EGPA is a middle aged individual with a history of new-onset or newly-worsened asthma.
 The distribution of the disease among males and females is approximately equal.

-Asthma is one of the cardinal features of CSS.
-Asthma symptoms may begin long before the onset of vasculitis – e.g., many years before any other symptoms of CSS arise, and long before the diagnosis of CSS is made.
+Asthma is one of the cardinal features of EGPA.
+Asthma symptoms may begin long before the onset of vasculitis – e.g., many years before any other symptoms of EGPA arise, and long before the diagnosis of EGPA is made.
 Other early symptoms/signs include nasal polyps and allergic rhinitis.

 - Sinusitis, including allergic rhinitis